What Is Repurposing Content?

 Let’s see how this works with an example.

-A few years ago we published a very popular search engine ranking factors industry study.
+In 2016. we published a very popular search engine ranking factors industry study.

-Around the same time I started doing more and more speaking engagements.
+Around the same time, I started doing more and more speaking engagements.
 So instead of creating a presentation from scratch, I used the results of our study as the basis for a keynote.

 Obviously, walking an audience through a bunch of results would put people to sleep.
 So I made sure to tweak the content so that it would work as a presentation.